Melissa Cardinal Classic

 Speaks are awarded on strategy, word economy, and demeanor (ex: use of humor, not being overly aggressive during cross, etc.).

 Follow parliamentary procedure.
-PO starts in the last rank that breaks (ex: in a chamber where the top 3 break to the next round, the PO will start at 3rd place) and moves up or down from there.
-Please clash.
+PO starts in the last rank that breaks (ex: in a chamber where the top 3 break to the next round, the PO will start at 3rd place) and moves up for stellar performance or down for major mistakes.

-I am the Speech/Debate teacher and coach at The Colony High School in Texas and although I've judged quite a few tournaments over the past two years, I consider myself still new to coaching and judging debate and interp events.
+I am the Speech/Debate teacher and coach at The Colony High School in Texas.
+Although I've judged many tournaments over the past four years, I consider myself always learning about coaching and judging debate and speech events.
+I pledge to do my best to judge events fairly and accurately.
 I appreciate articulate and easy to understand speakers and do not like spreading.
-I may ask you to slow down if you are speaking too fast so that I may adequately judge your speech.
-I like for competitors to take responsibility for timing their speeches and prep time.
-It's not been my custom yet to disclose the winner of the round verbally, yet, so look for your results here on Tabroom.
-I consider myself a coach first and judge second - so if you ask how you did after a round/performance, you may hear some words of encouragement or gentle critique.
-I would want a judge to do the same for my students.
+I will ask you to slow down if you are speaking too fast so that I may adequately judge your speech/performance.
+I will not vote on disclosure.
+I may disclose results to you after your performance or may choose for you to review my comments on Tabroom.
+I consider myself a coach first and judge second - so if you ask how you did after a round/performance, you will hear words of encouragement or gentle critique.
+I want a judge to do the same for my students.

 Know that I am listening intently to your performance or for the case you present in your argument and wish everyone the best of luck!